rust-windowing/winit/src/changelog/unreleased.md

 - On Web, let events wake up event loop immediately when using `ControlFlow::Poll`.
 - Bump MSRV from `1.70` to `1.73`.
+- On macOS, set the window theme on the `NSWindow` instead of application-wide.

 ### Removed